syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 editControl1 = new Syncfusion.Windows.Forms.Edit.EditControl();

-// Set an appropriate size for the Edit Control.
+// Set an appropriate size for the EditControl.

 editControl1.Size = new Size(50, 50);